dannsam/xenko-docs/manual/input/mouse.md

 | [Input](xref="SiliconStudio.Xenko.Input.InputManager") | Desktop only | For desktop games, you usually handle input with multiple mouse buttons.
 Therefore, use properties and methods of the [Input](xref="SiliconStudio.Xenko.Input.InputManager") base class. |
 | [PointerEvent](xref="SiliconStudio.Xenko.Input.PointerEvent") | Cross-platform | For mobile games, you usually simulate pointers with just the left mouse button.
 Therefore, you can treat mouse input entirely like Pointers, no need to create separate mouse-specific controls.
 See [Pointers Overview Page](pointers.md) for details. |

+See [Input Overview Page](index.md) to understand the difference between these options.

 ##Check Mouse Availability
 Before you can handle mouse input with either [Input](xref="SiliconStudio.Xenko.Input.InputManager") base class or [PointerEvent](xref="SiliconStudio.Xenko.Input.PointerEvent") class, it's important to check, whether a mouse is available in the system.